-

 Following our preceding articles, including our general article about ViDA, this last article in the series about the VIDA proposals gives an overview of the proposed changes in the area of the extension of the OSS and briefly comments on their impact on businesses.
 More details about other areas can be found by clicking on the relevant link above.

-These measures apply from 2025 and aim to decrease the need for multiple VAT registrations by expanding the OSS and domestic reverse charge.
+The single VAT registration – extension of OSS - measures apply from 1 July 2027 / 1 July 2028 and aim decreasing the need for multiple VAT registrations by expanding the OSS and the mandatory reverse charge.
 A broader range of goods could be reported through OSS, including the movement of a business’s own stock.
-In addition, they will make it obligatory for marketplaces and platforms to make use of the IOSS scheme when they facilitate certain low-value imports of goods to consumers in the EU.

 Extension of OSS to all types of B2C and to some B2B supplies

-The proposed rules will extend the scope of the OSS to cover all B2C services which are provided in the MSs where businesses are not established.
-The scope of the non-union OSS will cover all B2C services and not only supplies of services to EU-established customers.
+From 1 July 2028, the scope of the OSS will be extended to cover all B2C services which are provided in the MSs where businesses are not established.
+The scope of the non-union OSS will cover all B2C services, and not only supplies of services to EU-established customers.

-The scope of the Union OSS scheme will be expanded to cover domestic B2C supplies of goods by businesses that are not registered for VAT in the Member State (MS) of consumption.
+The scope of the Union OSS scheme will be expanded to cover domestic B2C supplies of goods by businesses who are not registered for VAT in the Member State (MS) of consumption.

 New special scheme for transfers of own goods

-Call-off stocks arrangements currently falling under EU simplification measures could also be reported through the Union OSS return.
+Call-off stocks arrangements currently falling under EU simplification measure, could also be reported through the Union OSS return.

 The EU call-off stock simplification will be phased out

-Beyond 31 December 2024, no new transfers of stock under the EU call-off stock arrangements can be effected.
-For call-off stock arrangements commencing on or before 31 December 2024, the relevant conditions, including the 12-month time limit for transferring ownership of those goods to the intended purchaser, should continue to apply.
-The simplification will cease to apply with effect from 31 December 2025 since the simplification will no longer be required after that date because those movements of goods can be reported via the Union OSS for transfers of own goods.
+Beyond 30 June 2028, no new transfers of stock under the EU call-off stock arrangements can be effected.
+For call-off stock arrangements commencing on or before 30 June 2028, the relevant conditions, including the 12-month time limit for transferring ownership of those goods to the intended purchaser, should continue to apply.
+The simplification will cease to apply with effect from 30 June 2029 since the simplification will no longer be required after that date, because those movements of goods can be reported via the Union OSS for transfers of own goods.

 Extended domestic reverse charge